rfox12/quasar-typescript-starter/README.md

 This principle works the same with components of course: Quasar components use render functions instead of SFC, so switching to native TS support using `.ts` files is relatively easy and removes the tooling process to manually sync typings.

 It should be noted that, as of today, [it has been stated](https://twitter.com/Naisstep/status/1185232738602893316) by the core team that in Vue3 template-based components will be _faster_ than render-function-based components most of the times.

+Some types used in Quasar must be imported from third party libraries.
+This isn't a problem when typings are provided directly from the same code library, because as `dependencies` they will be available when the library is installed.
+The case is different when types are in separated `@types/...` packages, which are usually saved as `devDependencies` and as such left out from `yarn install` of library consumers.
+In those cases, type-checking errors arise (unless `skipLibCheck` is enabled) and the end user have no access to the used types.

+[This issue](https://github.com/microsoft/types-publisher/issues/81) explains well the two sides of the problem, while the only solution seems to be adding `@types/...` as `dependencies` too.
+Hovever, this can sometimes lead to errors anyway, like in the `fork-ts-checker-webpack-plugin` issue linked in the previous sections.

 ## Component scaffolding